-Students traveling out of the country on school-sponsored trips who arrive after 11:00 p.m. may arrive after lunch.
+Students traveling out of the country on school-sponsored trips who arrive after 11:00 p.m. may arrive at school after lunch the following day.
 The administrator of the trip is responsible for advising the students on what time they must report to school the next day.
 This trip administrator must also inform the High School Office of the determined time.
 Absence or tardiness beyond this time will be considered unexcused and may result in a student being ineligible to participate in the next activity.